Graeme Wynn: Career

 He stunned the rugby league world as a 19-year-old in 1979 with his powerful running wide of the rucks propelled by long, powerful legs.
 His ability to break defensive lines created attacking runs and tries for St George Dragons in his debut year.
 Wynn was described as playing, "a major role in the club's grand final win over Canterbury with his great attacking game," as they won their second premiership in three years.
 Although he was beaten by his brother to selection in representative teams, Graeme was named "Rookie of the Year".
 The following year he played, "an astounding game," for New South Wales in the inaugural State of Origin match and went on to be selected in the Australian squad for that season's New Zealand tour.

 Wynn did not play in a Test but was reserve for both tests and in the following years was subject to a serious knee injury and then to a suspension for twelve matches for biting Parramatta Eels Ray Price.
 He was adamant in his denial of the biting charge, saying, "I feel I've been branded.
 I'm innocent of this charge.
 I wonder if I can ever live it down.
 After 19 years without a blemish on my record."
 He was the first player to be suspended for biting by the NSWRL.

 Described as "an accomplished goalkicker" in his early days, Wynn no longer kicked after the 1982 season.
 Nonetheless, Wynn remained a vital part of St. George's big forward pack right up to their minor premiership win in 1985.
 However, Wynn was strong in the Grand Final, being replaced with 10 minutes to go after being king hit by Peter Kelly.
 In 1988, he was to play for Chorley Borough in England, but left without taking the field.
 In the later years at St.George his form was strong Had a sensational game at the opening of the Sydney Football Stadium Sydney where he scored two barnstorming tries), and he also played in the victorious Dragons team that won the 1988 Panasonic Cup.

 Warren Ryan, however, thought Wynn still had something left in him and he won a first-grade berth with the Western Suburbs Magpies in 1991 and played solidly.
 Graeme won a new contract at the age of thirty-two, and was again a member of the Magpies semi-finals team, but was used mainly as a reserve and retired at the end of 1992.

+Wynn was awarded the Medal of the Order of Australia in the 2025 Australia Day Honours.